 The Group's performance is evaluated based on the achievement against a set of pre-determined business or financial targets that are of broader and higher level nature, such as profitability target, and supervisory rating assigned by the HKMA, which were set at the beginning of the performance year.
 The performance of a division in a year is determined by the Chief Executive based on the actual performance and achievement against a set of pre-determined objectives or targets of the division for the year set at the beginning of the year, contributions to the Group and other factors considered relevant for assessing performance.
 For business divisions, the pre-determined targets normally include return on allocated capital and business growth targets.
-Individual employees' performance measures include job/ financial (e.g. job requirements, key performance indicators including fulfilment of department and job objectives, service pledges, personal effectiveness, etc.) and non-financial factors (e.g. adherence to the Group's guiding principles and values, conduct and ethical behavioural standards, internal control, security control and risk management policies, etc.).
+Individual employees' performance measures include job/ financial (e.g. job requirements, key performance indicators including fulfilment of department and job objectives, service pledges, personal effectiveness, etc.) and non-financial factors (e.g. adherence to the Group's guiding principles and values, conduct and ethical behavioural standards, internal control, security control and risk management policies, compliance with legal and regulatory requirements, results of internal audit reviews, customer satisfactions, etc.).